 Draft, Don't Always Auto-Send

 For anything beyond the basics, use AI to draft a response that a human reviews before it sends.
 This gives you speed without the risk of a confidently wrong or tone-deaf auto-reply.
 The customer gets a fast, accurate answer; you keep control of what your business actually says.
+Drafting is the underrated middle ground between slow manual replies and risky full automation.

 Speed Is a Real Part of Service